CLICK HERE TO SHOP FOR OUTDOOR FURNITURE IN NZ

 Our teak furniture is manufactured with the highest Grade-A quality teak available on the market.
 Our teak is purchased from the Indonesian government to their specified rules and controls, ensuring the level of quality, and helping to improve sustainability and control timber volumes.

-Our machines in our manufacturing facilities are programmed to cut precise computerized measurements, the wood is then dried to the right temperatures in kilns to improve longevity and strength and uniformity.
+Our machines in our manufacturing facilities are programmed to cut precise computerized measurements, the wood is then dried to the right temperatures in kilns to improve longevity, strength, and uniformity.
 Our hardware is specifically for outdoor use.
 That doesn’t mean you have to use it all outdoors, but it can take the rigours of weather and the sun.
 Our glues are marine glues suitable for a marine environment.

 Our wicker outdoor furniture ranges are the ultimate in high end, long-lasting and easy to live with furniture.
 We use only Viro® or Rehau® materials, all manufactured and controlled in Indonesia, where craftsmen are known for their exceptional weaving and manufacture of these types of products.